Eight Mile-Wyoming area: New Deal

 Impoverished and oppressed residents of the Eight Mile community desperately lobbied the Franklin Roosevelt administration for housing benefits and utilized their voting power in the New Deal to do so.
 In the 1930s and 1940s they persistently, but unsuccessfully pleaded the Home Owners' Loan Corporation, a government sponsored corporation created by the New Deal, and the FHA for assistance in improving their homes.
 The failure of individual actions inspired collective efforts, and in the 1930s two community groups were founded: the Carver Progressive Association and Eight Mile Road Civic Association.
-Burneice Avery, a 35-year-old schoolteacher, was among the first black settlers in the community and became an outspoken representative for the Eight Mile Road Civic Association.
-The community groups worked for FHA funding for single-family detached homes and protested private white redevelopment of their neighborhood.
-The federal housing policies egregiously represented blatant discrimination against Eight Mile residents because in factories they were "working side by side with homeowners who are paying off their mortgages through FHA."
+Burneice Avery, a 35-year-old schoolteacher, was among the first Black settlers in the community and became an outspoken representative for the Eight Mile Road Civic Association.
+The community groups worked for FHA funding for single-family detached homes and protested private White redevelopment of their neighborhood.
+The federal housing policies represented blatant discrimination against Eight Mile residents because in factories they were "working side by side with homeowners who are paying off their mortgages through FHA."
 Avery drew strong parallels between the government's plan to relocate landowners of Eight Mile and replace them with public housing and the evictions of sharecroppers in the South.
 However, the dedicated efforts of the Eight Mile Civic Association drew Raymond Foley's attention.
-Foley, the Michigan director of the FHA, New Deal Democrat and later national director of the FHA under Truman, found the dedicated commitment of back residents to housing improvement compelling.
+Foley, the Michigan director of the FHA, New Deal Democrat and later national director of the FHA under Truman, found the dedicated commitment of Black residents to housing improvement compelling.
 Although Foley believed that federal housing should create residential stability through homeownership, he embodied a separate but equal philosophy.
 The FHA already mandated racial homogeneity within housing construction and Foley continued this racist and oppressive practice.
 Foley visited Eight Mile after a Detroit Common Council sponsored hearing in August 1943 on the development of the community.
-Community organizers led a phenomenal clean-up drive on the eve of Foley's visit resulting in him praising them at a city Plan Commission hearing.
+Community organizers led a clean-up drive on the eve of Foley's visit, resulting in him praising them at a city Plan Commission hearing.